top of page

 So if you're building pillar posts to rank, convert, and grow your authority…

 Make updating part of your strategy — not an afterthought.
-Google loves when you update your content!
+Google loves updated content — and so do your readers.

 Tip 10: Build Internal Links Around It